DemocracyOS/democracyos/README.md

 ### Heroku Settings
-In order to install this application with Heroku `PaaS` you shoud set `NODE_ENV=production` as well as the following config services:
+In order to install this application you shoud set the following config services:

 #### MongoDB
 * MONGOHQ_URL: MongoDB add-on database url